insurance dispute arbitration in New Geneva, Pennsylvania 15467

 In the quiet borough of New Geneva, Pennsylvania, a fierce arbitration dispute unfolded in late 2023 between longtime resident Emily McAllister and her insurer, Keystone Mutual.
 The case centered on a claim for water damage at her family home, located at 412 Maple Street, following a severe thunderstorm on August 15, 2023.

 The arbitration hearing took place in New Geneva’s municipal building on February 7, 2024, overseen by retired judge Harold Simmons.
 Both parties presented detailed evidence: Emily called upon her contractor, Michael O’Donnell, who testified that all damage was storm-induced and repairs were necessary immediately to prevent further decay.
-Keystone Mutual’s expert, engineer Lisa Chen, argued that consistent moisture issues predated the storm and were caused by poor basement ventilation, lowering the insurer’s liability.
+Keystone Mutual’s expert, engineer the claimant, argued that consistent moisture issues predated the storm and were caused by poor basement ventilation, lowering the insurer’s liability.

 Judge Simmons, known for his impartiality, carefully reviewed all submitted documents, contractor invoices, and expert testimonies during the following weeks.
 On March 15, 2024, the arbitration award was delivered: Emily McAllister was granted $32,000 in damages, a sum recognizing substantial storm-related expenses but also factoring in some depreciation for prior conditions.